Pensive Urizen.jpg

 The most important thing to decide when creating your citadel is how you are contributing to the defence of Urizen.
 What are your strategic and military goals?
 Your citadel might be keen to acquire more mithril so that you can improve the weapons and armour of your military units or you might be looking to fortify the region where your citadel is based.
 You might be interested in pushing for the development of new military rituals or arguing for the invasion of the neighbouring barbarian territory to create a buffer zone between your enemies and the people you protect.

 Choosing the region and territory is an important decision when you're creating a citadel.
 Your home exists to defend the surrounding area from the many dangers that threaten Urizen, so where you are located is going to be vital.
-If you know some existing spires or temples then it's not a bad to create a citadel near to them - having allies who support your citadel makes sense and can help in play.
+If you know some existing spires or temples then it's not a bad idea to create a citadel near to them - having allies who support your citadel makes sense and can help in play.
 Another way to choose is to look at the recent history of the invasions of Urizen by the Grendel and the Druj.
 Putting your citadel somewhere where it is likely to be attacked is a great way to give everyone in the group something to focus on as soon as they hit play!

 Once you've decided on a territory and region for your citadel you can decide how it has been built and developed.
-The ancient fortification of Masada was a big inspiration for citadels in Empire, but your citadel might be built around a labyrinthe of twisting caves and caverns in the mountains of Peregro in Morrow, it could be a fortified lighthouse in Optarion in Redoubt, or a fortress constructed in a volcanic caldera on the edge of the Black Plateau in Spiral.
+The ancient fortification of Masada was a big inspiration for citadels in Empire, but your citadel might be built around a labyrinth of twisting caves and caverns in the mountains of Peregro in Morrow, it could be a fortified lighthouse in Optarion in Redoubt, or a fortress constructed in a volcanic caldera on the edge of the Black Plateau in Spiral.

 Temples